Image via YouTube

-“I’ll be back!” — So proclaimed the Terminator way back in 1984, and what was a humorous threat at the time has seemingly become a universal truth.
-Not only is that unstoppable cyborg killing machine from the future returning yet again, but his creator, filmmaker James Cameron, is making plans for a brand new trilogy.
+“I’ll be back!” — So proclaimed Arnold Schwarzenegger's the Terminator way back in 1984, and what was a humorous threat at the time has seemingly become a universal truth.
+And in fact, now we know exactly when he'll be back as the film has gotten a release date of July 26, 2019.

-In an interview with news.com.au, Cameron, currently prepping no less than four sequels to 2009’s Avatar, explains, “The question is, has the franchise run its course or can it be freshened up?
+In an interview with news.com.au, Cameron, currently prepping no less than four sequels to 2009’s Avatar, explains of the new trilogy, “The question is, has the franchise run its course or can it be freshened up?
 Can it still have relevance now where so much of our world is catching up to what was science fiction in the first two films?
 We live in a world of predator drones and surveillance and big data and emergent AI [Artificial Intelligence].”

 He is currently talking to producer David Ellison, the current global rights holder for the Terminator franchise, while, thanks to US copyright law, Cameron will retrieve North American rights in about 18 months.

 “He and I are talking about what we can do,” he says.
 “Right now we are leaning toward doing a three-film arc and reinventing it.
 We’ll put more meat on the bones if we get past the next couple of hurdles as and when we announce that.”

 Some progress on that front has been made.
 As our sister site Empireonline reports him saying, Cameron explains, ""This is a continuation of the story from The Terminator and Terminator 2.
 And we’re pretending the other films were a bad dream.
 Or an alternate timeline, which is permissible in our multi-verse.
 This was really driven more by Tim than anybody, surprisingly, because I came in pretty agnostic about where we took it.
 The only thing I insisted on was that we somehow revamp it and reinvent it for the 21st century."